Showgirls: Home media

 Showgirls performed much better on VHS, DVD, and Blu-ray, becoming one of MGM's top 20 best-sellers, grossing over $100 million in the US home media market alone.
 Though initially reluctant to edit the film for video release, Verhoeven had agreed to recut Showgirls as an R-rated version, which allowed MGM to recoup its budget through video sales and rentals.
-On January 2, 1996, Showgirls was released on VHS in two versions: A director's R-rated version for rental outlets (including Blockbuster and Hollywood Video), and an NC-17-rated version.
+On January 2, 1996, Showgirls was released on VHS in two versions: A director's R-rated version for rental outlets (including Blockbuster and Hollywood Video), and an NC-17-rated version (which two versions of the 1996 VHS release of the film were not available exclusively through Warner Home Video).
 The NC-17 version was also released on LaserDisc that year.

 Showgirls was released on DVD for the first time on April 25, 2000.
 In 2004, MGM released the "V.I.P.
 Edition" on DVD in a special boxed set containing two shot glasses, movie cards with drinking games on the back, a deck of playing cards, and a nude poster of Berkley with a pair of suction-cup pasties so viewers can play "pin the pasties on the showgirl".
 In 2007, MGM re-released the V.I.P.
 Edition DVD without the physical extras, as the "Fully Exposed Edition".

 On June 15, 2010, MGM released a 15th Anniversary "Sinsational Edition" in a two-disc dual-format Blu-ray/DVD edition.

 In 2016, Showgirls was restored in 4K from the original negative.
 The image restoration was carried out by the Technicolor laboratory and the sound restoration by the L.E.
 Diapason laboratory, under the supervision of Paul Verhoeven and Pathé.
 The restored version was released on Blu-ray following a theatrical run.

 The film was released in Germany on Ultra HD Blu-ray by Capelight Pictures in 2020, based on Pathé's restoration, which was noted for having high noise reduction.
 It was released on Ultra HD Blu-ray in the United States by Vinegar Syndrome in 2023, which received a stronger review for picture quality by High-Def Digest.
 Vinegar Syndrome launched a disc replacement program shortly after discovering sync issues in the film's 5.1 audio track.